niklasfemerstrand/panic_bcast/README.md

 ## Authentication ##

 If you want you can append the panic signal with a required key.
 Just execute the script with the -k option.
 When using the key it is appended to the string "panic"; if your key happens to be "_banana" then the panic signal will respectively be "panic_banana".
-The panic signal is then sent over the network as a HEX converted MD5 checksum.
+The panic signal is then sent over the network as a MD5 checksum.
 Consequently you have to start the script with the same key value on all instances in the network.

 For script help execute with the --help parameter.